-The Environmental Studies program is designed to provide an integrated and interdisiplinary focus.
-As such, it both complements and embodies the Liberal Arts aim of combining strengths of the natural sciences, social sciences, and humanities to prepare students to be well-equipped citizens in an increasingly globalized world.
+The Environmental Studies program is designed to provide an integrated and interdisciplinary approach to studying the environment.
+As such, it both complements and embodies the liberal arts aim of combining strengths of the natural sciences, social sciences, and humanities to prepare students to be well-equipped citizens in an increasingly globalized world.
 Core requirements for Environmental Studies majors are designed to fit requirements for graduate programs in Environmental Studies or related fields while the electives allow students to specialize in their particular interests.

 The learning goals of the Environmental Studies program are

-- To understand the structure and dynamics of the natural world
+- Explain the structure and dynamics of the natural world

-- To understand ways in which human beings are a part of and interact with the natural world
+- Recognize ways in which human beings are a part of and interact with the natural world

-- To understand world views and values that guide humans as they interact with the natural world
+- Describe world views and values that guide humans as they interact with the natural world

-- To understand methods of data collection, synthesis, interpretation and analysis acquired from natural sciences, social sciences, and humanities
+- Synthesize methods of inquiry from the natural sciences, social sciences, and humanities

 Dillon Blankenship ’12 – Environmental Scientist – Tennessee Department of Environment and Conservation – Nashville, Tennessee